 Russell Brown is currently editing Loren and Rose, starring Jacqueline Bisset and Kelly Blatz, featuring Gia Carides, Erin Cahill and Paul Sand.
-The film wrapped principal photography in May, 2019.
 He is completing post-production on two nonfiction films — a short conceptual documentary entitled The 44 Scarves of Liza Minnelli and Above the Arroyo: A Dream of the Stairs of Los Angeles, a feature length art installation which includes a live performance component.

 His most recently exhibited film — a mid-length documentary entitled The Kaleidoscope Guy at the Market — had its festival premiere at the 21st Dances with Films in June, 2018, and has played over 20 festivals since its premiere, winning multiple awards and garnering stellar reviews.

 “The Kaleidoscope Guy at the Market introduces the viewer to an incredible artist in Michael Shaw.
 Thanks to Russell Brown’s slick direction and the vast array of kaleidoscope related topics the movie covers, it is a spellbinding, brilliant watch.”
 (Film Threat)

 Brown’s fourth narrative feature, Search Engines, stars an ensemble cast including Joely Fisher, Connie Stevens, Daphne Zuniga, Natasha Gregson Wagner, Barry Watson and Michelle Hurd.
 It premiered at Cinequest and has played more than 60 festivals across the country, picking up over 25 awards in categories ranging from acting, directing and writing to audience awards and best picture recognition.
 It was released theatrically in October 2016, in select cities.